German man leaves €7 million fortune to far-right AfD | DW | 15.02.2020

 A report by the German daily Süddeutsche Zeitung said the man's fortune comprised real estate, gold bars and gold coins.
 He also owned multiple patents, which were included in the will.

-The party later confirmed it had accepted the multi-million dollar gift from the former engineer, having hinted at a party convention in December of a "very interesting" donation coming its way.
+The party later confirmed it had accepted the multi-million dollar gift from the former engineer, having already hinted at a party convention in December of a "very interesting" item sitting in the party's coffers.

 Local media reported that the donor lived in a modest apartment in Bückeburg, located in rural Lower Saxony between Hanover and the Ruhr area.